priya-bhogavalli/Data-Engineering-Material/Supporting-Tools/Systems/Linux/LINUX_CRONTAB_INTERVIEW_QUESTIONS.md

-# Linux Crontab Interview Questions

-## What is crontab?

 ### Answer:
 Crontab (cron table) is a time-based job scheduler in Unix-like operating systems that allows users to schedule commands or scripts to run automatically at specified times and intervals.